 Chart analysis is the projection of future price movements via the analysis of historical price movements, where historical price movements can be presented in various ways.

 The bar chart, also called the Western chart, is a demonstration of price development in which for each period the highest and lowest prices and the opening and closing prices are recorded using bars.
 The highest and lowest prices are represented by the ends of the vertical bar, the closing price is represented by a horizontal dash on the left of the vertical bar, and the closing price is represented by a horizontal dash on the right of the vertical bar.

 The individual bar gives an indication of the market movement for a given day, when talking about a daily chart.
 For example, the bars in Figure 1 show that the opening price on day 2 was higher than the opening price on day 1, while the closing price on day 2 was lower than it was on day 1.
 The bars also indicate that the price movement on day 1 was greater than on day 2.
 Furthermore, the price increased on day 1, while it fell on day 2.

 The candlestick, also called the Japanese candlestick and widely used in all trading rooms, uses a match-like shape to represent price movement.
 The candlestick reveals the difference between the opening price and the closing price of a trading day using a rectangle.
 If this rectangle is dashed (or coloured green), this indicates that the closing price on a trading day was higher than the opening price.
 If it’s empty (or coloured red), the closing price on that day was lower than the opening price.

 The difference between the lowest and highest price on a given trading day is represented by a vertical line running through the body.
-Figure 2 shows the Japanese candlesticks for the same price movements were used in Figure 1.
+Figure 2 shows the Japanese candlesticks for the same price movements that were used in Figure 1.